AVAILABLE ON DVD

 The living dead now outnumber the living by 400 000 to 1 and what remains of humanity appears to be in a vast underground bunker where Dr. Logan is being allowed to carry out experiments on zombies to try to understand them.
-However there is increasing friction between Logan and his friends, and Capt.
+However, there is increasing friction between Logan and his friends, and Capt.
 Rhodes and his soldiers, who are sometimes sacrificing their lives in capturing zombies for Logan.
-When Logan befriends a rather time zombie called Bub, Rhodes becomes tyrannical and is perhaps more dangerous than the army of zombie outside the compound, waiting to get in……
+When Logan befriends a rather tame zombie called Bub, Rhodes becomes tyrannical and is perhaps more dangerous than the army of zombies outside the compound, waiting to get in….

 I earlier mentioned the word’ enjoyable’, though it’s perhaps misleading.
 This is one bleak movie, where what seems to remain of humanity just seems to want to tear itself apart.
-At least the flesh eating zombies are just following their instinct!
+At least the flesh eating zombies are just following their instincts.
 Although it opens with a great sequence showing zombies shuffling around a city, much of the film does indeed consist of rows between the military and the ‘civilians’, with some almost poetically foul dialogue which would make Quentin Tarantino proud.
-Despite the verbiage there’s a considerable amount of tension in these scenes and although we automatically side with the civilians because Captain Rhodes and his lot are so dislikeable, especially when they make sexual threats to the one female in the group Sarah, one does actually start to sympathise with the military a bit.
-After all, they are gradually losing their lives in supporting Dr. Logan’s experiments and its possible Logan’s research will achieve nothing anyway.
+Despite the verbiage there’s a considerable amount of tension in these scenes and, although we automatically side with the civilians because Captain Rhodes and his lot are so unpleasant, especially when they make sexual threats to the one female in the group Sarah, one does actually start to sympathise with the military a bit.
+After all, they are gradually losing their lives in supporting Dr. Logan’s experiments, and it’s possible that Logan’s research will achieve nothing anyway.
 Who doesn’t feel somewhat disgusted when it turns out Logan has been feeding Bub parts of dead soldiers?

 It’s interesting that, considering the film’s overall tone, which is actually closer to Night Of The Living Dead than Dawn Of The Dead, this one ends on a more positive note.
-SPOILERS The first movie ended with everyone dying and the hero’s being shot.
+SPOILERS!
+The first movie ended with everyone dying and the hero being shot.
 The second movie ended with two survivors escaping in a helicopter into the sky but with no reassurances that they might actually be safe.
 This one ends with three survivors, on a tropical island somewhere, and for the time being they do actually look safe, albeit with nothing much to do SPOILERS END.
-With a bigger central cast than Dawn Of The Dead, the acting is more erratic, but sometimes very good indeed, with Lori Cardille the most likeable female lead so far [in fact Romero compensates for his first two movies by having the woman be the most sensible and ‘with it’ person in this one] and Joseph Pilato a splendidly nasty Capt.
+With a bigger central cast than Dawn Of The Dead, the acting is more erratic, but sometimes very good indeed, with Lori Cardille the most likeable female lead so far – in fact Romero compensates for his first two movies by having the woman be the most sensible and ‘with it’ person out of all the characters in this one – and Joseph Pilato a splendidly nasty Capt.
 Rhodes.
 Richard Liberty really does well with a typical mad scientist role and Howard Sherman is memorable as Bub, the first sympathetic zombie of the series.